Office of Postsecondary Education, Department of Education (Department).

 Electronic Submission of Waiver Applications:

-If your institution does not appear in the EM as one that is eligible for the program under which you plan to apply for a grant, you must submit an application for a waiver of the eligibility requirements.
-To request a waiver, you must upload a waiver narrative at: http://opeweb.ed.gov/title3and5/.
+If your institution does not appear in the eligibility system as one that is eligible for the program under which you plan to apply for a grant, you must apply for a waiver of the eligibility requirements.
+To request a waiver, you must upload a narrative at: https://HEPIS.ED.gov.

-If you qualify for an exception to the electronic submission requirement, you may mail (through the U.S. Postal Service or a commercial carrier) your application to the Department.
-You must mail the original and two copies of your application, on or before the application deadline date, to the Department at the following address: Christopher Smith, U.S. Department of Education, 400 Maryland Avenue SW., Room 4C146, Washington, DC 20202.
+If you submit a paper application, you must mail your application, on or before the application deadline date, to the Department at the following address: U.S. Department of Education, Attention: Jason Cottrell, Ph.D., 400 Maryland Avenue SW, Room 2B127, Washington, DC 20202.

 You must show proof of mailing consisting of one of the following: